amatarazzo777/cppux/mainpage.markdown

 When creating the project, create a windows 32bit or windows 64bit application.

 As well, additional dependancies are required.
-The following libraries must also be linked:
+The direct X d2d1 library is required.
+The freetype library from freetype.org is also required.
+When the program is running, the freetype.dll must be within the program or environment search path.
+The following libraries must be linked:

 - d2d1.lib
+- freetype.lib
+- freetype.dll

 Linux
 -----
-To compile programs for linux, the stdc++, m, xcb, and xcb-keysyms libraries must be linked.
+To compile programs for linux, the stdc++, m, xcb, xcb-image xcb-keysyms, freetype2, and fontconfig libraries must be linked.
 An example of the makefile is listed below.

 \code
 #CC=clang
 CC=g++
 CFLAGS=-std=c++17 -Os
-INCLUDES=-I/projects/guidom
+INCLUDES=-I/projects/guidom `pkg-config --cflags freetype2 fontconfig`
-LFLAGS=
+LFLAGS=`pkg-config --libs freetype2 xcb-image fontconfig`

 debug: CFLAGS += -g
 debug: guidom.out